TribalKing/node_template_server/README.md

 ## Node Server Template

-Can be used as an API system, very fast, and compatible with React or Angular
+Can be used as an API system, very fast, and compatible with any modern front end framework

 ## Packages